Tippecanoe County, Indiana: Economy

 Much of the economy of Tippecanoe County is centered in its two largest communities: Lafayette and West Lafayette.
 Purdue University is by far the largest employer in the county, but private industry and commerce independent of the university also employ many others.
-Major employers include Subaru-Indiana Automotive, Wabash National, Caterpillar, Fairfield Manufacturing, Franciscan Health Lafayette, Alcoa, State Farm, and IUHealth Arnett.
+Major employers include Subaru of Indiana Automotive, Wabash National, Caterpillar, Fairfield Manufacturing, Franciscan Health Lafayette, Alcoa, State Farm, and Indiana University Health Arnett Hospital.